top of page

 6. Molting

 Molting is a normal process where hens shed old feathers and grow new ones, which can temporarily halt egg production.
 This process usually occurs annually and typically lasts for several weeks.
+Anytime after June 21st, (Summer Solstice) being the longest day of the year.
+The shortening of daylight hours will trigger a hens hormones to begin molting.
 Chickens may experience molting in late summer or fall.

 While molting is a natural phenomenon, it can be disheartening for backyard chicken owners.
 To help your hens during this period, offer them a high-protein diet such as a grower feed to support feather regrowth and maintain their health.
 Always have a side dish of oyster shell available to the hens that are still laying.